wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-zlinux-0517.md

 deploying Chaincode.
-The peer communicates with the Docker Daemon to initially create docker images based on the Golang toolchain Docker image and contains the compiled Chaincode built from source specified by the **peer deploy** command.
+The peer communicates with the Docker Daemon to initially create docker images based on the Golang toolchain Docker image and contains the compiled Chaincode built from source specified by the **peer chaincode deploy** command.
 Docker containers are started by the peer and execute the Chaincode binary awaiting further Blockchain transactions, e.g., invoke or query.